bplmaps/lmec-main-site/content/articles/indigenous-people-s-heritage-month-lessons-and-resources-exploring-land-and-maps.md

 [**America Transformed: Native Viewpoints on 19th Century Westward Expansion**](https://collections.leventhalmap.org/map-sets/536)

 Within this set you will find best practices for teaching about Native people and sample maps with Native viewpoints and inquiry questions.
-This map set was created by Chris Newell (Passamaquoddy), Director of Education and endawnis Spears (Navajo, Ojibwe, Chickasaw, Choctaw), Director of Programming and Outreach at [Akomawt Educational Initiative](https://www.akomawt.org/) to accompany the Map Center’s [America Transformed](https://collections.leventhalmap.org/exhibits/25) exhibition.
+This map set was created by Chris Newell (Passamaquoddy), Director of Education and endawnis Spears (Navajo, Ojibwe, Chickasaw, Choctaw), Director of Programming and Outreach at [Akomawt Educational Initiative](https://www.akomawt.org/) to accompany the Leventhal Center’s [America Transformed](https://collections.leventhalmap.org/exhibits/25) exhibition.

 [**Mapping the Nez Perce War**](https://collections.leventhalmap.org/educators/curriculum-materials/126)